 Members of your family unit can also apply for this visa if you have already been granted it.

 What this visa lets you do

 This is a permanent residence visa.
-It lets you and any family members who have also been granted this visa:
+It lets you and any member of your family unit who has also been granted this visa:

 - stay in Australia indefinitely